 - a.
-A parish meeting may be convened by the Chairperson of the Town Council, any two parish councillors for the parish or any 6 local government electors of the parish. - b.
-Not less than 7 clear days public notice is to be given of the meeting, the notice specifying the time, place, and business to be transacted.
-If however, the business proposed relates to establishment or dissolution of a parish council or the grouping of the parish under a common parish council, 14 clear days' notice is required.
-In all cases, the notice must be signed by the person convening the meeting. - c.
-Proceedings shall not begin before 6pm. - d.
-The Chairperson of the Council shall preside if they are present. - e.
-If the Chairperson is absent, the Vice-Chairperson shall preside. - f.
-If the Chairperson and Vice-Chairperson are absent, the meeting shall appoint a Chairperson before it proceeds to any other business. - g.
-The Clerk shall record the proceedings of Town Meetings. - h.
-If the Clerk is absent, the person presiding at the meeting may record the proceedings or may appoint another to do so. - i.
-As soon as the Chairperson has been filled and provision made for recording the proceedings the minutes of the previous meeting shall be read, considered and if correct signed by the person presiding at the meeting. - j.
-To receive a crime report from a representative of Bedfordshire Constabulary for the period since the last Town Meeting. - k.
-To receive the accounts of the parochial charities together with comments of the Trustees. - I. To receive a statement of the Council's accounts for the year ended the previous 31st March, and to receive the Council's observations on its finances for the current year. - m.
-To receive the Chairperson's report on the Council's activities over the previous year. - n.
-To receive an address from invited speakers. - o.
-To receive an address from a District, County or Unitary Authority ward member on matters pertaining to Stotfold.
+Proceedings shall not begin before 6pm. - b.
+The Chairman of the Council shall preside. - c.
+If the Chairman is absent, the Vice-Chairman shall preside. - d.
+If the Chairman and Vice-Chairman are absent, the meeting shall appoint a chairman before it proceeds to any other business. - e.
+The Clerk shall record the proceedings of Town Meetings. - f.
+If the Clerk is absent, the person presiding at the meeting may record the proceedings or may appoint another to do so.

-p.
+- g.
+As soon as the chair has been filled and provision made for recording the proceedings the minutes of the previous meeting shall be read, considered and if correct signed by the person presiding at the meeting. - h.
+To receive a crime report from a representative of Bedfordshire Constabulary for the period since the last Town Meeting. - i.
+To receive the accounts of the parochial charities together with comments of the Trustees. - j.
+To receive a statement of the Council's accounts for the year ended the previous 31st March, and to receive the Council's observations on its finances for the current year. - k.
+To receive the chairman's report on the Council's activities over the previous year. - I. To receive an address from invited speakers. - m.
+To receive an address from a District, County or Unitary Authority ward member on matters pertaining to Stotfold. - n.
 To consider motions from members of the public.